mui/toolpad/docs/data/toolpad/studio/concepts/data-providers.md

 This is the strategy where your data is paginated by when it returns data based on a cursor and a page size.
 The `getRecords` method will receive `cursor` and `pageSize` values in its `paginationModel` parameter and returns a set of records representing the page.
 You indicate the cursor of the next page with a `cursor` property in the result.
 Pass `null` to signal the end of the collection.
 You can enable Cursor based pagination by setting `paginationMode` to `'cursor'`.

-The `cursor` property of the `paginationModel` is `null` when Toolpad fetches the initial page.
+The `cursor` property of the `paginationModel` is `null` when Toolpad Studio fetches the initial page.
 Any result set returned from the `getRecords` function must be accompanied with a `cursor` property, a string which contains a reference to the next page.
 This value will be passed as the `cursor` parameter in the `paginationModel` when fetching the subsequent page.
 Return `null` for this value to indicate the end of the sequence.

 ```tsx
 export default createDataProvider({